WWF Backlash (2002): Storylines

-The main feud on the Raw brand featured The Undertaker, and Stone Cold Steve Austin, to determine the number one contender to the Undisputed WWF Championship.
-On the April 1 episode of Raw, Ric Flair awarded Triple H with a new title belt, only for The Undertaker to challenge Triple H to a title match at Backlash.
+The main feud on the Raw brand featured The Undertaker and "Stone Cold" Steve Austin to determine the number one contender to the Undisputed WWF Championship.
+On the April 1 episode of Raw, Ric Flair presented Triple H a new singular title belt to replace the two belts that had represented the undisputed championship up to that point, only for The Undertaker to challenge Triple H to a title match at Backlash.
 The same night, Austin decided to sign with the Raw brand, but he gave the Stone Cold Stunner to both Flair, and Mr. McMahon.
 On the April 8 episode of Raw, The Undertaker confronted Flair about McMahon making the title match for Backlash, making Austin come out, and confronting him.
 Flair booked two number one contender's matches, the first being The Undertaker versus Rob Van Dam, and the second being Austin versus Scott Hall; the winners would face each other at Backlash for the number one contendership.
-Austin, and The Undertaker won their respective matches; however, as Flair helped to chase X-Pac from Austin's match, Austin stunned him again.
+Austin and The Undertaker won their respective matches; however, as Flair helped to chase X-Pac from Austin's match, Austin stunned him again.
 On the April 15 episode of Raw, Flair fined Austin $5,000 and announced that he would be the special guest referee for the match at Backlash.
-Hall and X-Pac came to attack Austin, making Flair book Austin and Bradshaw against Hall, X-Pac, and The Undertaker in the main event.
+Hall and X-Pac came to attack Austin, making Flair book Austin and Bradshaw against Hall, X-Pac and The Undertaker in the main event.
 After the match, which The Undertaker's team won, The Undertaker attacked Austin with a steel chair.